killbill/killbill-integration-tests/README.md

 Setup
 -----

-First setup correct version of ruby (using rvm, or default installed ruby version) and install the required gems:
+* Setup the correct version of ruby (using rvm, or default installed ruby version).
+On Windows machines, you can use [RubyInstaller](https://rubyinstaller.org/) to install Ruby.
+* Open the `<PROJECT_ROOT>/Gemfile` and comment/uncomment the appropriate lines in order to install the `killbill-client` gem.
+* Install the required gems:

 ```
 # From  top of integration-tests repo (https://github.com/killbill/killbill-integration-tests)
-# Note that Gemfile may point to the killbill-client gem instead of the installed version.
-# (gem 'killbill-client', :path => '../killbill-client-ruby').
-# (Comment or uncomment the line as appropriate)
-#

 > bundle install
 ...
 ```

-From there you can check the list of tests:
+* Check the list of tests:

 ```
 > rake -T
 rake test:all                            # Run tests for all